Early Morning or Late Night Study for IIT JEE/ NEET?

-Studying in morning, day or night is not directly proportional to clearing an exam like NEET or IIT JEE.
+Studying in the morning, day or night is not directly proportional to clearing an exam like JEE and NEET.
 But there are recommendations about what to study when.

-As Dr. Vineet Dhawan said,

-Morning or night study really doesn’t matter as long as you are achieving your set targets.
+As Dr. Vineet Dhawan said, “Morning or night study really doesn’t matter as long as you are achieving your set targets.
 Study analytical subjects when you’re fresh, after 6-7 hours of sleep.
-Always revise important points, MCQs before sleeping.
+Always revise important points, MCQs before sleeping.”

 - Human brain cells tend to be more receptive in the early hours of the day.

-- Study sessions in morning will be more stress free as you have fewer things to bother you.
+- Study sessions in the morning will be more stress free as you have fewer things to bother you.

 - Before sleep, do a quick revision of the things you have learned throughout the day.